Vietnam.vn - Nền tảng quảng bá Việt Nam

 Republican conservatives who support former President Donald Trump are taking a hard line against Taylor Swift amid speculation that the singer may publicly endorse President Joe Biden in the 2024 White House race.

-Conservative media and social media have been fueling conspiracy theories targeting Swift to discourage her from expressing her political views.
+Conservative media and social media have been fueling conspiracy theories targeting Swift to stop her from expressing her political views.
 The attacks intensified after the New York Times Last month, it was reported that President Biden's campaign was actively trying to convince Swift to endorse him.

 Former President Donald Trump in Laconia, New Hampshire, January 22.
 Photo: AP